The business of selling animals as pets requires a licence.

 Offences and penalties

-- you may be disqualified from keeping a pet shop for as long as the court thinks fit
+If found guilty your licence may be cancelled and you could be disqualified from keeping a pet shop for as long as the court thinks fit.